zaiisao/Documentation/en/Interactive Broadcast/lastmile_android.md

 # Conduct a Last Mile Test
 ## Introduction

-You can conduct a last mile network quality test before a call to check if the network supports the audio bitrate or target bitrate of the chosen video profile before a user joins a channel.
+You can conduct a last mile network quality test before starting a call to check if the network supports the audio bitrate or target bitrate of the chosen video profile before a user joins a channel.
 The `onLastmileQuality` callback reports the test results once every two seconds.
 The test results are based on the network quality ratings determined by the packet-loss rates and network jitter, which reflect the uplink network quality of the client.

 > The audio SDK uses a fixed bitrate of 48 Kbps.
 > The video SDK adjusts the actual bitrate according to the chosen video profile.